iotaledger/susee-streams-poc/README.md

 # Susee Streams POC

 ## About
-This project contains four test applications providing command line interfaces (CLI) to evaluate the iota streams functionality and C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.
+This project contains five test applications providing command line interfaces (CLI) to evaluate the iota streams functionality.
+Additionally the static library *streams-poc-lib* provides C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.

 Following test applications are contained.
 For more details please see below in the
 <a href="#applications-and-workflows">Applications and workflows</a> section:
 * *ESP32 Sensor*<br>
   * Imitates the processes running in the smart meter (a.k.a. *Sensor*)
-  * Runs un ESP32 devices
+  * Runs on ESP32 devices
   * Can only be used together with a running *IOTA Bridge* instance
-  * Currently only ESP32-C3 provided
+  * Currently only ESP32-C3 is provided
 * *streams-poc-lib*<br>
   * provides C bindings for most functionalities of the *ESP32 Sensor*
+  * includes a test application written in C to test the library functionality using a WIFI socket instead of a LoRaWAN connection
+* *LoraWan AppServer Mockup Tool*<br>
+  * test tool to receive & send binary packages from/to the streams-poc-lib test application via a socket connection and transmit these packages to the *IOTA-Bridge* via its `lorawan-rest` API functions.
+  * a real world service would run on the LoRaWAN Application Server (or tightly connected to it).
+    Like this test tool it would transceive binary packages from a LoRaWan connection to the *IOTA-Bridge*.
 * *Sensor remote control*<br>
   * Used to send commands to the *ESP32 Sensor*
   * Can also be used as a standalone *Sensor* app to be run on x86/PC targets